rate-nl/ISO/readme.md

 - Final versions are archived once deployment and stakeholder communication are completed.
 - All production changes are recorded in the **[Change Management Log](https://docs.google.com/spreadsheets/d/1aTAYJK-ycFjJh9wI8hkGKIsSFxHTPhW5TxiL7bMx1hA/edit?gid=2142384983#gid=2142384983)** .

+### 5. Secure Coding Policy

+To comply with **ISO/IEC 27001:2022 Annex A.8.28**, Rate enforces structured secure coding controls across all software lifecycle phases:

+#### 5.1 Planning & Pre-Coding

+- Security requirements are defined during the **"Scoped"** and **"Risk Analysis"** stages on the Kanban board.
+- Features undergo preliminary risk evaluation to assess potential threats and required controls.
+- Design reviews validate alignment with OWASP standards and Rate’s ISMS objectives.

+#### 5.2 During Coding

+- Developers follow **OWASP secure coding standards for .NET**.
+- Code is committed daily to version control (GitHub).
+- Peer code reviews are required before merging any change to the production branch.
+- Security controls and assumptions are documented for high-risk features.

+#### 5.3 Assessment & Testing

+- All code is tested in an isolated **development environment** before going live.
+- Vulnerability scans and manual testing are performed based on the risk level.
+- Findings are logged, prioritized, and resolved before deployment.

+#### 5.4 Maintenance & Updates

+- Post-deployment issues are logged and handled through the same secure workflow.
+- Security patches are given priority and monitored via the Kanban flow.
+- The **Team Lead Developer** reviews critical patches before release.
+- All changes are recorded in the **[Change Management Log](https://docs.google.com/spreadsheets/d/1aTAYJK-ycFjJh9wI8hkGKIsSFxHTPhW5TxiL7bMx1hA/edit?gid=2142384983#gid=2142384983)**.

 ---

 # **Statement of Applicability (SoA)**